esavv/wavescore/README.md

 ```bash
 curl -X POST https://7c64-70-23-3-136.ngrok-free.app/upload_video -F "file=@tmp/IMG_1546.MOV"
 ```
-   - If there are issues calling localhost:5000 but not 127.0.0.1:5000, it's because Apple AirPlay Receiver is listening on port 5000.
-Disable this to test: System Settings > General > AirDrop & Handoff > AirPlay Receiver (requires password to change)
+   - If there are issues calling `localhost:5000` but not `127.0.0.1:5000`, it's because Apple AirPlay Receiver is listening on port 5000.
+While testing, disable it by navigating to: System Settings > General > AirDrop & Handoff > AirPlay Receiver (requires password to change)

 ### Update & deploy Flask API to Heroku
    - Switch to a development branch & make changes